panoply/syncify/readme.md

 }
 ```

-### Usage Examples
+### Usage

-In most situations you will leverage the spawn option to compile TypeScript or JavaScript assets, but it is important to note that this capability is not specifically for these assets types.
-Below are a couple examples were we spawn up 2 well known JavaScript bundlers.
-If you run into any problems, please submit an issue.
+In most situations you will leverage the spawn option to compile TypeScript or JavaScript assets, but it is important to note that this capability is not specific to these assets types.
+Syncify is using [cross-spawn](https://www.npmjs.com/package/cross-spawn) under the hood to help negate any cross-platform issues that may arise.
+Please note that all stdout/stderr/stdio from spawned processes will be piped through and intercepted by Syncify, which might result in output being stripped of color.
+Below are a couple examples where we spawn up 2 well known JavaScript bundlers and lastly we illustrate how to spawn multiple processes.

-### Rollup
+### Rollup Example

 If you are processing JavaScript asset files using the [Rollup](#) bundler you can spawn build and watch processes by providing the rollup commands to each mode accordingly.
 Rollup is a fantastic choice for handling `.js` files and is the preferred option for processing these asset types.
 In this example, it is assumed that a `rollup.config.js` file is located in the root of your project.